 #1 Updated by Ruben S. Montero over 6 years ago

 Maybe I am wrong, but I think that this limits the number of VMs running on a given host to 65535 not to OpenNebula.
 The port an collide only in the host running the VM.

 My concern here is what happen when we overflow the port range.
 Probably we need just to use something like:

 2.- set vnc port in a deterministic way from VM_id (with out probing...)

 The corner case is that a running VM is running and 15000 VMs after a new VM is allocated to the same host.

 What do you think?

-#2 Updated by Ricardo Duarte about 6 years ago
+#2 Updated by Ricardo Duarte over 6 years ago

 I'm not sure that the current implementation prevents overflow, so after the 65553 it will try 65554.

 But this is still a per-opennebula limit, because ports are related to VMID.